Forensic Psychiatry, Psychiatric IME, Fitness for Duty/Threat Assessment Expert Witness

 Fitness for Duty and Threat Assessments

-Areas of special expertise applied in civil and criminal cases include particular expertise with PTSD (Post-Traumatic Stress Disorder) and Chronic Pain syndromes, as well as assessing malingering, Fitness for Duty and Threat of Violence; Psychosomatic Medicine, Psychogenic Pain, Traumatic Brain Injury (TBIs) and other Dementias, Testamentary or Diminished Capacity, Insanity, Dangerousness, False Memory Syndrome, Harassment, Discrimination and Other Tortious Acts, Wrongful Termination, Risk/Threat Workplace Violence Assessment, Fitness for Duty, Employment Litigation, Sexual Molestation, Children, Adolescents and Adults, Stalking, Medical Malpractice, Substance Abuse, Undue Influence (Including Cults), Toxic Exposure, Product Liability, Catastrophic Injury, Temporary and Permanent Disability, Need for Treatment, Medical Records Review, Mental Evaluation.
+Areas of special expertise applied in civil and criminal cases include particular expertise with PTSD (Posttraumatic Stress Disorder) and Chronic Pain syndromes, as well as assessing malingering, Fitness for Duty and Threat of Violence, Psychosomatic Medicine, Psychogenic Pain, Traumatic Brain Injury (TBI) and other Dementia, Testamentary or Diminished Capacity, Insanity, Dangerousness, False Memory Syndrome, Harassment, Discrimination and Other Tortious Acts, Wrongful Termination, Risk/Threat Workplace Violence Assessment, Fitness for Duty, Employment Litigation, Sexual Molestation, Children, Adolescents and Adults, Stalking, Medical Malpractice, Substance Abuse, Undue Influence (Including Cults), Toxic Exposure, Product Liability, Catastrophic Injury, Temporary and Permanent Disability, Need for Treatment, Medical Records Review, Mental Evaluation.
 Dr. Raffle speaks and writes on the topic of the examination and cross-examination of mental health expert witnesses.

 Litigation Support Services

-Dr. Raffle's qualifications to be an expert witness in a case with psychiatric aspects are enhanced by a career teaching attorneys on the cross-examination and direct examination of mental health expert witnesses, at Hastings College of the Law Trial Advocacy Program.
+Dr. Raffle's qualifications to be an expert witness in a case with psychiatric aspects are enhanced by a career teaching attorneys on the cross-examination and direct examination of mental health expert witnesses, at U.C.
+Hastings College of the Law Trial Advocacy Program.
 Discovery and cross-examination of experts can introduce new evidence if approached with a practiced eye.
-Over 37 years in practice have provided Dr. Raffle with considerable experience.
-His extensive medical background in clinical psychiatry, and teaching on the psychiatric aspects of chronic pain in the UCSF Medical School Dept. of Orthopedics enhance his ability to zero in on medical evidence otherwise "hiding" from an untrained eye.
+Over 50 years in practice have provided Dr. Raffle with considerable experience.
+His extensive medical background in clinical psychiatry, as well as teaching about the psychiatric aspects of chronic pain in the U.C.S.F.
+Medical School Department of Orthopedics enhance his ability to zero in on medical evidence otherwise "hiding" from an untrained eye.

 Areas of Expertise

-Dr. Raffle's expertise is well-established in the areas of (1) Post-Traumatic Stress Disorder (PTSD); (2) Psychiatric Elements of Chronic Pain, (2) Emotional Distress and Pain, intentional and unintentional, (3) Psychosomatic Medicine, (4) Workplace Fitness for Duty, Threat/Violence Assessments, Psychiatric Disability, Wrongful Termination, Sexual or Other Harassment, and ADA (5) Probate Court: Will Contests, Testamentary or Diminished Capacity, Undue Influence, Dementias (6) Traumatic Brain Injury (7) Criminal Responsibility, (8) Toxic Torts.
-He is very familiar with the legal process, including Federal Court, Maritime Law, Worker’s Compensation and Employee Dispute Resolution Proceedings.
+Dr. Raffle's expertise is well established in the areas of (1) Posttraumatic Stress Disorder (PTSD); (2) Psychiatric Elements of Chronic Pain; (3) Emotional Distress and Pain (intentional and unintentional); (4) Psychosomatic Medicine; (5) Workplace Fitness for Duty, Threat/Violence Assessments, Psychiatric Disability, Wrongful Termination, Sexual or Other Harassment, and American Disabilities Act (ADA); (6) Probate matters, such as Will Contests, Testamentary or Diminished Capacity, Undue Influence, and various Dementia; (7) Traumatic Brain Injury (TBI); (8) Criminal Responsibility; and (9) Toxic Torts.
+He is very familiar with the legal process, including Federal Court, Maritime Law, Worker's Compensation, and Employee Dispute Resolution Proceedings.

-Dr. Raffle has conducted psychiatric assessments, testified and consulted throughout North America, including but not limited to: Washington D.C., Nevada, Arizona, Illinois, Ohio, Minnesota, Oregon, Alaska, Washing (State), Toronto, Canada, and most counties in California.
+Dr. Raffle has conducted psychiatric assessments, testified, and consulted throughout North America, including, but not limited to, Washington D.C., Nevada, Arizona, Illinois, Ohio, Minnesota, Iowa, Oregon, Alaska, Washington State, Texas, Toronto, Canada, and most counties in California.
 His reputation extends internationally.